python-42/1675-field-map-widget/README.md

 3. Start shuffleboard

 ## To install the custom theme:
+1. Download `1675.css` from this repo.
-1. Create a new folder in shuffleboards theme folder, typically located at `C:\Users\<username>\Shuffleboard\themes` .
+2. Create a new folder in shuffleboards theme folder, typically located at `C:\Users\<username>\Shuffleboard\themes` .
 The folder can be named whatever you like.
-2. Drop the css file into the newly created folder
+3. Drop the css file into the newly created folder
-3. Start shuffleboard
+4. Start shuffleboard
-4. Open the preferences menu (File -> Preferences) and select the theme from the dropdown menu.
+5. Open the preferences menu (File -> Preferences) and select the theme from the dropdown menu.
 The theme will have the same name as the folder you created previously.